To add your Google domain(s) to your Webflow project, open to the Project Settings of that specific project and go to the Hosting tab.

 In the Custom domain section, add your root domain (yourdomain.com) under Add existing domain.
 This will add both the root domain (yourdomain.com) and the full domain (www.yourdomain.com).

-- Sites that don't use SSL may be labeled "not secure" by some browsers, strongly discouraging people from visiting your site.
-However, if you do not wish to enable SSL, just leave the switch off.
+You can switch SSL off, however note that sites that don't use SSL may be labeled "not secure" by some browsers, strongly discouraging people from visiting your site.

 Before you continue